datalkr/RepData_PeerAssessment1/PA1_template.md

 # The original data set has 2304 rows with missing data.
 # We use a simple strategy for filling in all of the missing values in the dataset.
 # If a 5-minute interval has missing value, we use the mean for that 5-minute interval.
-# We create a new data frame df_impute that is equal to the original dataset but with
+# We create a new data frame that is equal to the original dataset but with
 # the missing data filled in (using mean for that interval for imputation):

 dataImpute <- data